benzouye/framework/README.md

 To make these actions effective, you will need to :

-* declare this item "variant" (complexe) in item management screen
+* declare this item "variant" (complexe) in item configuration screen
 * create a PHP class extending the existing Model class containing at least a method named as the action alias performing what you need

 ### Prints

-In each item description file, you can add a "prints" element, as an array containing PHP objects composed like this :
+In each item description file, you can add a "print" object to the item description file _prints_ property, composed like this :

-* alias : string, name to be used in code (ie no accent, uppercase or special character)
+* alias : string, name to be used in code (ie no accent or uppercase or special character)
 * nicename: string, action display name
 * visible : boolean, determine wether a link is displayed or not on edit page
 * separator : boolean, determine if the link is just a separator in prints list
 * pagination : boolean, determine if the print needs to be paginate

-To define the each print behavior, you will need to :
+To define each print behavior, you will need to :

 * create a PHP file in the template directory named like this print.{item\_name}.{print\_alias}.php